 - 100% Whole Wheat Pita

-Same as above goes for pastas and grains.
+The same as above goes for pasta and grains.
 No more white pasta.
 It lacks nutritional value, and when you’re vegan you need to get nutrients from all your food sources.
-Instead of white pasta you’ll get 100% whole wheat pasta.
+Instead of white pasta, you’ll get 100% whole wheat pasta.
 Now, I usually cook with lentil and chickpea pasta because it has added protein and it’s naturally gluten-free.

 - 100% whole wheat pasta

 - Brown Rice (I avoid white rice, but you can add this to your list if you prefer.)

 You will get enough protein by consuming legumes.
 Legumes include any food that derives from a seed pod.
 That includes all types of beans, lentils, peas, and soybeans.
 Beans and lentils are a staple in plant-based cooking.
 You’ll use them to make fillings for burgers, tacos, loaves, salads, soups, curries, stir-fries, snacks, and many others.